Shubham-18-10-1998/Obsidian/RESOURCES/Java/Lecture 1 - Introduction.md

 - Car, look and feel is front-end, engine, electronics, fuel mechanisms etc is backend.

 ## What is back-end?
 Part of application that the user cant interact with directly.
-All logic for the application is coming under the back-end.
+All logic for the application comes under back-end.
 Two main segments are DB and Server.
-DB is what holds all the data for the application.
+- DB is what holds all the data for the application.
-Server consist of hosting and the APIs.
+- Server consist of hosting and the APIs.

-eg. in restaurant, the waiter is the API who is the medium between customer (front-end) requesting, in the kitchen with the the chef and staff is the Server (who is  preparing the thing and giving) and the fridge which provides the ingredients is DB.
+- eg. - In restaurant, the waiter is the API who is the medium between customer (front-end) requesting, in the kitchen with the the chef and staff is the Server (who is  preparing the thing and giving) and the fridge which provides the ingredients is DB.

-The API along with the server and DB together comprise of the backend.
+	- The API along with the server and DB together comprise of the backend.

 Spring-boot is the framework for server to use Java to make backend.